Sylvia-Olliff/Rating-System-Front/README.md

 ## Introduction
 This application runs in the user's browser and is a self-contained way of interacting with the Rating System API.
 It remembers user details requiring a fresh login only once every 24 hours.
 It also remembers user settings like which columns to display in lane maintenance for example.

+# Copyright
+This code has been released for public display in agreement with Bo Brown Presedent of Rogers and Brown Customs Brokers.
+Contact bo_brown@rogers-brown.com for more information.

 ---

 # Using This Interactive Documentation